qwerfd2/pianista-server/README.md

 Full unlock mode (all packs, patterns, and piano unlocked) and normal unlock mode.

-Facebook OAuth (beta testing, not recommended for use (guest account is migratable, server must have access to facebook, etc.))
+Facebook OAuth (beta testing, not recommended for use, disabled in code now (guest account is migratable, server must have access to facebook, etc.))

-Guest Account Migration via url/Migrate page.
+Guest Account Migration via webpage /Migrate.

+Admin database management page /Login.
+Create admin account in the `admins` table - generate your own `bcrypt` hash for password.

 ## Features that will not be supported